naveensrinivasan/stunning-tribble/README.md

 #### Why not print the output in table format?

 This project aims to have the least amount of dependency to not worry about `osv` on dependencies.

+#### Why name this as stunning-tribble mean?

+GitHub generated the repository name.
+I am not good at naming things.